asilichenko/secom-cipher-gui/README.md

 # The SECOM cipher GUI application

-This is simple encipher/decipher GUI application that allows you to work with the SECOM cipher.
+This is a simple encipher/decipher GUI application that allows you to work with the SECOM cipher.

 It was implemented according to the original <a href="https://www.ciphermachinesandcryptology.com/en/secom.htm">Dirk Rijmenants's</a> description.